adcirc/adcirc/README.md

 ### Submitting Changes to the Upstream

 Changes are accepted into the ADCIRC repository via a Pull Request.
-From the Github webpage from your Forked repository, click the "Compare and Pull Request" button.
+From the Github web page from your Forked repository, click the "Compare and Pull Request" button.
 You will be asked to select a ```base``` and a ```compare```.
 The base is the target for your changes, i.e. the master branch in the upstream repository.
 The compare is your local branch.

 Warning: Your local branch must contain all changes from the upstream master to be accepted!

 After clicking the pull request button, you will be given a section to describe your changes.
 Please describe what has been done throughly.
 The repository administrators will be given the option to merge your pull request into the upstream repository.

+### Continuous Integration (CI)

+Continuous Integration, or CI, involves testing each change made to the model against a known result.
+The ensures that as soon as a change (accidental or intentional) to the solution occurs, the developers are aware of it.

+The ADCIRC repository uses the CircleCI.com service to conduct these tests.
+When a pull request is submitted on Github, the CI server will do the following:
+1. Build the code without netCDF enabled
+2. Build the code with netCDF enabled
+3. Run the test suite found [here](https://github.com/zcobell/adcirc_autotest.git).
+The test suite consists of the following derived from examples found on ADCIRC.org:
+    1. Quarter Annular 2D example (serial and parallel)
+    2. Shinnecock Inlet example (serial and parallel)
+    3. Idealized Inlet example (serial and parallel)
+    4. APES Pamlico Sound example (serial and parallel)

+The CI server is controlled via the ```circle.yml``` file found in the root directory.
+It contains the instructions to prepare the build server.
+The actual test criteria is maintained directly in the test suite repository.
+Keeping the repositories separate is important so that the code repository does not become bloated.

+This suite sound be expanded in the future to include 3D, SWAN, XDMF, and other model features not currently exercised by this test suite.
+The ```gcov``` tool can be used to test for coverage of the test suite.

 ### General Policies